CupNoodles27/DRG-Tips-and-Tricks/README.md

 * The LOK-1 can be useful for scanning the ceiling for cave leeches.

+* Although the warthog's crosshair reticle gets wider when moving and sprinting, the bullet spread will remain the same as when you're standing still.

 * Throwing a LURE and then placing a platform or two over the LURE can help protect it against ranged enemies.

 * Grabbers can grab and carry away a LURE.
 The Nemesis can also grab LUREs.